 Nearly 85 percent of existing buildings are likely to be with us in 2050, so driving down energy use in existing buildings is essential to addressing climate change.
-Urban Green uses all its levers—education, advocacy and research—to reach this formidable goal.
+Urban Green uses all its levers—education, policy and research—to reach this formidable goal.

 Anyone who has ever lived in a typical New York City apartment or worked in a standard New York office knows we are wasting energy.
 Windows open in the depth of winter.
 Buildings ablaze with light in the dead of night.
 Opportunities to save energy and money stare us down every day.

 Fortunately, we know how to retrofit buildings.
 And we have many great examples to draw from.
-But knowing how to fix a few is different from tackling over one million buildings in New York City.
+But knowing how to fix a few is different from tackling over a million buildings in New York City.

-WHAT WE'RE WORKING ON NOW:
+WHAT WE'RE WORKING ON NOW

-WHAT WE'VE DONE:
+WHAT WE'VE DONE ALREADY

-- Worldwide Lessons:
+- Worldwide Lessons

-- Spending Through the Roof:
+- Spending Through the Roof

-- There Are Holes in Our Walls:
+- There Are Holes in Our Walls